by Kaitlin M Landry

-The NOPD’s Traffic Division will conduct a sobriety checkpoint in Orleans Parish on Wednesday, March 22, 2017.
+The NOPD’s Traffic Division will conduct an upcoming sobriety checkpoint in Orleans Parish.

 ...in your inbox.